xX4ce0fSpadesXx/Vee-V1/README.md

-- Call me Kenji/Maxie or Vee, any prns (prefer she/her/it)
+- Call me Kenji/Maxie or Rochas, any prns (prefer she/he/it)
 - In alot of fandoms
-- .shrimpbowl on Discord
+- jamiezfav on Discord
-- .twistedvee on TikTok
+- buildermonceo on TikTok
-- Vee-Vlog1 on Tumblr
+- Rochas-313 on Tumblr
 - Fun fact: i'm cool.